ifurusato/uart-payload/README.rst

     Raspberry Pi ->  Pico RP2040
     GPIO 14 TX   ->  GP4 UART1 RX
     GPIO 15 TX   ->  GP5 UART1 RX

+Important: see Status below

+When using the console on the slave you will corrupt UART 1 as that's the serial connection between the Raspberry Pi and the microcontroller, so if verbosity is enabled you must use a different UART, e.g., 4.

 Payload Protocol